 Staff safety remains our primary concern and we have implemented safety measures in our retail warehouse.
 This means our online orders may take slightly longer than usual to be processed.

 Please read our delivery information for further assistance.

 Please email us at email@example.com if you have any questions and we will aim to respond as soon as possible.

 The safety of our visitors and staff is our highest priority and at present, one of the best ways to ensure that is to manage capacity in our outdoor spaces.
 We cannot do this without ticketing these spaces and so some elements of the garden outside our pay barriers will remain temporarily closed.

 When will you be re-opening the free areas of the garden?

 We are not able to provide a date for this at this stage – we will only change our current stance when we are confident it is safe to do so.

-Refreshments are available from the cafes and kiosks located at each of our sites.
+Takeaway refreshments are available from the cafes and kiosks located at our open sites.
 Not all food outlets may be open, and we will be operating a reduced menu.